DarkStarStrix/Nexa_Inference/README.md

 ## 📝 License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License—see the [LICENSE](LICENSE) file for details.

 ## 📞 Support